 The two sheets of positive and negative charges will generate an electric field.
 Can you explain why the electric field exists only between the two electrodes?

-concentrated.
+charge is concentrated.

 What happens when we have a doped semiconductor on one side?
 For simplicity, for now, let’s consider only majority carriers and ignore minority carriers and generation/recombination.
-Add positive and negative charge to the semiconductor side and see how they distribute.
+Add positive and negative charges to the semiconductor side and see how they distribute.